freQuensy23-coder/multithreading-fizz-buzz/README.md

 ### Multithreading solution
 Such a problem lends itself well to optimization through multithreading, since it is not recurrent.
 The calculation of each next number can be carried out independently of the previous one (and any other).
 On the second figure you can see example of such optimization
 ![](https://i.imgur.com/7q9nUSB.jpg)
 Load balancer will divide whole task into small parts, thats will be passed to threads via threads controller.
 Each thread will solve small part of big problem.
 To prevent race condition and to be able to control system more flexible each thread will not send his results to some "global" stream, but temporarily save them locally.
-Then balancer should remember tasks of each thread and combine all results.
+It was implemented by replacing the I/O stream manager for each thread's controller.
+So balancer should remember tasks of each thread and combine all results after finish work.